 It was 6:26 am and the first sun rays came out.
-Perfect time to get a small energetic breakfast of coffee/tea, bread and jelly, fruit and cereals.
+Perfect time to get a energetic breakfast of coffee/tea, bread, fruit and cereals.

-After some nice group conversations where we got to know each other better, we entered the van again in order to get to the starting point of the trek.
-This took us another 45 minutes and during this ride the driver really earned our respect.
+After some nice group conversations where we got to know each other better, we entered the van to get to the starting point of the trek.
+During this ride the driver really earned our respect.

 You could tell that he knew how to drive (and that it wasn’t his first time doing this tour).
 There were quite some locals with their horses on the way and the on top that it was curvy and very narrow.